Fair Isaac (FICO) Q1 2017 Results - Earnings Call Transcript

 There is really two pieces to the expansion.
 One piece has to do with a broader use of FICO Scores with Experian's paid products.
 And as you know, there is more than one FICO Score and most of the Experian premium products were wrapped around using a single FICO Score as opposed to a broader set of scores.
 And the new agreement contemplates the broader use of FICO Scores so that consumers can get effectively a dashboard of multiple FICO Scores and have a more comprehensive view of their credit position.
 So that's one part of it.
 And we've given Experian a great deal flexibility to construct the products in the way that they see is most valuable to consumers and so it's an expanded flexibility that we have tried to drive here so that the consumer winds up with a better offering, Experian gets better offering and we obviously benefit for that.

-The second part of it have to do with the lead gen piece and that's a business that we have contemplated for several years now as we've watched other players in the space build lead gen programs.
-We have always believed that FICO participation in the lead gen program would be more valuable to the lenders than the offerings by these other players because there is a lot less breakage and friction in going from a FICO Score for a prospect to an offer of credit.
+The second part of it has to do with the lead gen piece and that's a business that we have contemplated for several years now as we've watched other players in the space build lead gen programs.
+We have always believed that FICO participation in a lead gen program would be more valuable to the lenders than the offerings by these other players because there is a lot less breakage and friction in going from a FICO Score for a prospect to an offer of credit.
 And so working together with Experian, we're now prepared to offer a lead gen offering to the market that uses a FICO Score as opposed to so-called education scores.
 So that's really the second part of it.

 Manav Patnaik - Barclays Capital, Inc.